Croatia earthquake: aftermath and failings in disaster relief

 Observation

-Images are finally appearing in the media from the edges of small villages.
-The damage is immense: entire houses and farms razed to the ground.
-My neighbour was on site with the caravan convoy.
-There is nothing left: no electricity, no food, not even a roof over their heads.
+Media are finally showing images from the edges of small villages.
+The damage is severe: entire houses and farms destroyed.
+My neighbour was there with the caravan convoy.
+Nothing remains.
+No electricity, no food.
+No roof over their heads.

 Context

 The earthquakes continue.
-Aftershocks follow every hour, ranging from light tremors to clear shocks.
-Buildings that had not yet collapsed are giving way.
-The Kupa River is on the verge of overflowing.
-People may soon benefit more from a boat than from a caravan.
+Aftershocks hit every hour, from light tremors to clear shocks.
+Buildings that hadn’t collapsed are giving way.
+The Kupa River is about to overflow.
+People might need boats more than caravans soon.

-Standing caravans and portable cabins are arriving from everywhere.
-Even the Ministry of Tourism is helping, along with major recreation organisations.
-The €88.6 million in aid disbursed by the EU in September 2020 must be accounted for somewhere.
-Private initiative delivers enormous effort: more than 700 calls from strangers begging for a caravan because they no longer have a roof over their heads as elderly people or young families.
+Caravans and portable cabins are arriving from everywhere.
+The Ministry of Tourism is helping, along with major recreation organisations.
+The €88.6 million in EU aid disbursed in September 2020 must be somewhere.
+Private initiatives are putting in huge effort: more than 700 calls from strangers begging for a caravan because they no longer have a roof over their heads.
+Many are elderly or young families.

 Reading

-The dark side of the relief effort is misconduct in the larger towns.
-People who stay with their damaged or collapsed houses are being robbed in the dark.
+The relief effort has a dark side in the larger towns.
+People staying with damaged or collapsed houses are being robbed in the dark.
 People bringing food and emergency supplies are being stopped and robbed.
-The perpetrators form an as yet unknown group — presumably people from surrounding villages where no help has yet arrived: no fire brigade, no Red Cross, no army.
+The perpetrators are an unknown group, probably from surrounding villages that haven’t received help yet.
+No fire brigade, no army.
+Nothing.

-Transports are now escorted by the MUP (police), who inventory what is on board and where it is most urgently needed.
-This explains why a large pile of food and goods sits in Petrinja uncollected.
-Cross-collections were transported from Petrinja to Zagreb without clear accountability.
+Transports are now escorted by the MUP (police), who check what is on board and where it’s most urgently needed.
+That explains why a large pile of food and goods sits in Petrinja uncollected.
+Cross-collections went from Petrinja to Zagreb without clear accountability.

 Notes

-The collection is proceeding well, but the logistical chain shows structural weaknesses.
-Direct delivery to the people who need it is more effective than central depot distribution, but requires coordination that the government is not providing.
-Civic initiatives fill this gap, but the scale is insufficient.
+The collection is going well, but the logistical chain shows weak spots.
+Direct delivery to people who need it works better than central depot distribution, but it needs coordination the government isn’t providing.
+Civic initiatives fill the gap.
+The scale isn’t enough.

 John van der Velden